nostalgebraist/nostalgebraist-autoresponder/README.md

 ### Documentation

-There is a mostly-finished [technical overview](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/main/docs/overview.md) under `docs/overview.md`.
+There is a [technical overview](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/main/docs/overview.md) under `docs/overview.md`.
 It is up to date as of January 2022.

 There are [some visualizations](https://github.com/nostalgebraist/nostalgebraist-autoresponder/tree/visualizations/visualizations) on a branch called `visualizations`, in a subdirectory called (you guessed it) `visualizations`.
 Check these out if you want to learn more about how the selector works.